nikolojedison/mustached-batman/README.md

 # mustached-batman
 A suite of Rainmeter skins I'm making.
 Name comes from GitHub's random generator, and I kinda like it (oddly enough).
+Maybe I should make a relevant logo for it...